IARayan/ch-orm/README.md

 // Option 1: Use the pool for a specific operation const result = await pool.withConnection(async (connection) => {
-  // Perform operations with the connection const result = await connection.query("SELECT * FROM users");
+  return await connection.query("SELECT * FROM users");
-  return result;
 });

-// Option 2: Set the pool directly for all models
+// Option 2: Set the pool for all models Model.setConnection(pool);
-// This will handle connection pooling automatically Model.setConnection(pool);
 ```